 - Instead of cupcakes, can I just make this in a 9 x 13″ cake pan?
 Answer: Yes, definitely!
 In fact, my recipe for Pumpkin Caramel Cream Cheese Poke Cake is exactly this, just in a cake pan.

-If you loved this delicious Pumpkin Spice Cupcakes, then be sure to check out some of my other similar Pumpkin Dessert recipes:
+If you loved these delicious Pumpkin Spice Cupcakes, then be sure to check out some of my other similar pumpkin recipes:

 Here’s the recipe for my delicious Caramel Pumpkin Spice Cupcakes here:

 - 1 (16.25 oz box) spice cake mix

 - 1/2 c. coconut oil, melted, unflavored (I use Carrington Farms Organic Coconut Cooking Oil)

 - 3/4 c. salted caramel ice cream topping, divided